VoIP Resources VoIP Fundamentals VoIP Glossary

 VoIP vs Landline vs Cell: Bridging Vast Distances with Different Technologies

 While the act of making a telephone call is just a simple sequence of events, there is so much more happening in the background to support it.
-Next time you make a call, just imagine what kind of pathway that the call has traveled in order to connect you and the person on the other end of the line!
+Next time you make a call, just imagine what kind of pathway the call has traveled in order to connect you and the person on the other end of the line!

 Learn more about VoIP Fundamentals